Priest hospitalized after savage attack inside Delaware church

 Father Graney is in stable condition but will have to undergo further surgeries for his injuries.

-He is currently being held in lieu of $52,250 secured bail.
+August is currently being held in lieu of $52,250 secured bail.

 Resurrection Parish offices will be closed and daily masses canceled until further notice.